top of page

 Despite the COVID-19 Pandemic, 2020 was our busiest year yet!
 In particular, we saw a massive increase in the demand for private lessons - not surprising, given the new safety challenges associated with group events and clinics.

-Berms will typically have a similar approach in regards to technique.
+Berms will typically have a similar approach in regard to technique.
 We like to use what we call the sugar cookie method.
 During a lesson on berms and high-speed cornering, we assess riders first for their body position on the bike and how well they can maintain the ready (attack) position.
 Remaining centred on the bike is an essential piece because often, riders move their centre of mass too far back on the bike resulting in an unbalanced feeling and not much control over the front wheel.
 We'll say it a thousand times, but a strong foundation on the bike plays a huge role in our confidence in executing berms and corners with speed.
 Next, we work on drills to explore leaning the bike side to side underneath us.
 And finally, we take this method to a berm and repeat it numerous times to build good habits.

 The 'Cookie Cutter':